- What: Apartment Therapy Design Evenings

-Mira Nakashima-Yarnall, daughter of George Nakashima and creative director of the Nakashima Studios, joins Apartment Therapy this April!
+- Who: Mira Nakashima-Yarnall — daughter of George Nakashima and creative director of Nakashima Studios

 Please RSVP on Meetup.com, and make sure to include the first and last name of you and your guest by 3pm on April 5th.

 Mira Nakashima was born in Seattle, Washington in 1942, was incarcerated in Idaho during the war, but grew up in New Hope, Pennsylvania, where her father, George Nakashima over time built his home and studio.
 Mira earned her Bachelor of Arts in Architectural Sciences and General Studies at Harvard University in 1963, and then went on to complete a Master of Architecture at Waseda University in Tokyo, Japan in 1966.
 After raising a family in Pittsburgh, she returned to the Nakashima Studio in 1970 and apprenticed to her father until his passing in 1990, when Mira became the creative director of the Nakashima studios.

 She was the curatorial assistant for George Nakashima’s retrospective show “Full Circle” at the American Craft Museum in 1989, a 1993 traveling exhibit in Japan named “The Soul of a Tree” after her father’s book published by Kodansha in 1983, for “When Nature Smiles” at the Tenri Gallery in Soho in 1994, and “The Modernist Moment” at the James A. Michener Museum in 2001.
 In 1998, Mira’s first “Keisho” show of new designs was sponsored by the Moderne Gallery in Philadelphia, and in New York in 2006, Perry Rubenstein and Cristina Grajales opened a show featuring Redwood root burls.